laurentbarraud/AnimSprites/Readme.md

 - [x] Test the smooth operation and fluidity of animations.

+- [x] Implement scrolling to the right when sprite reaches 4/5 of screen width and to the left if it reaches 1/5.

+- [x] The player can freely explore the level by moving the camera left or right with the A and D keys.

+- [x] Implement a hidden build menu (user can press B key to activate/desactivate it).

+- [x] With the open menu, the player can add platforms, choose their size in blocks and delete a selected one.

 - [ ] Implement objects or enemies to hit

 - [ ] Implement basic collision detection when the user hits an object or enemy